matwilso/matwilso.github.io/_posts/gpt-sim.md

 It will have seen so many more physical interactions than you ever had.
 It will be much better than you at predicting what is going to happen.

-Made-up story, not sure how accurate, but illustrates the point.
+Made-up story, maybe inaccurate, but illustrates the point:
 People are standing having drinks on a raised patio.
 "Everybody get off the patio", a droid comes running from across the street, "It's about to collapse."
 There are thousands of structural failures, including several videos of this exact thing happening on YouTube.
-The droid has been trained on this exact type of thing.
+The droid knows the tell-tale signs of pillars about to collapse.

 Just like someone said GPT is like having a PhD person there.
 This will be like having a world expert.
 It would know how to start a fire from nothing.
 It would know survival skills.
 It would be like having a droid.
 C3P0 that knows all the languages or whatever.